All Episodes

 We can expect that is likely.

-If Bernie Sanders stays in it, if he drops out and says, all right, follow Hillary, it's boring, it's terrible, but what choice do you have?
+If Bernie Sanders stays in it, if he drops out and says, all right, follow Hillary.

 There may be some noise about it here and there.

-Our pure Democrat socialist candidate.
+It's like, oh, our pure Democrat socialist candidate.

-All the think pieces, by the way, about do Americans care to see what socialism looks like.
+All the think pieces, by the way, about do Americans care to see what socialism looks like?

 Do they care about what's going on in Venezuela?

-Socialism not a good thing.
+Socialism, not a good thing.

-Reminds me, I think I think Marco Rubio's best line of the whole campaign uh when he was running, oh Marco, was that Bernie Sanders should be running for like either mayor of Stockholm or president of Sweden.
+Scandinavian countries that Bernie Sanders says he's, or rather points to and says, look at how they do things over there, reminds me, I think Marco Rubio's best line of the whole campaign when he was running Omarco was that Bernie Sanders should be running for either mayor of Stockholm or president of Sweden.

 I can't remember.

-Either one of either one is funny.
+Either one is funny.

-So uh but even those countries aren't really socialists.
+But even those countries aren't really socialists.

-They have large social well, they're large sort of social welfare states with high taxation.
+They're large sort of social welfare states with high taxation.

-But you'll notice that Hillary has to be careful of that, because to give the kind of state that Bernie Sanders promises means everybody has to get taxed more, including the middle class that Hillary just loves.
+But you'll notice that Hillary has to be careful of that because to give the kind of state that Bernie Sanders promises means everybody has to get taxed more, including the middle class that Hillary just loves.

-Oh, she loves the She loves the little guy.
+She loves the little guy.

 And yeah, she loves the little guy, especially if the little guy has a spare like 250 grand to get 40 minutes of her time.

-Then she thinks the you know, that's great.
+Then she thinks, you know, that's great.

 But they always were expecting Hillary to win.

-Now it looks like that's in fact what's going or it has, I should say, it's happened, right?
+Now it looks like that's in fact what's going, or it has, I should say, it's happened, right?

 Hillary's winning.

-Umless, and lest I sound like a conspiracy theorist, lest I sound like someone who is afraid of I don't know, all kinds of crazy government things happening.
+Unless, unless I sound like a conspiracy theorist, unless I sound like someone who is afraid of, I don't know, all kinds of crazy government things happening, Floride in the water and all the rest of it.

-What if there is what if I'm wrong on this point?
+What if there is, what if I'm wrong on this point?

 What if there is an indictment against Hillary?